bachya/pyopenuv/README.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

-By default and for ease, the `asyncio`-friendly mode won't save much time beyond the
+By default, the `asyncio`-friendly creates a new connection to OpenUV with each coroutine;
-normal, sync syntax because a new connection to OpenUV is created with each method call.
+this means that you won't get much in the way of runtime speed savings over the normal,
-This shouldn't be a huge impact when calling a small number of coroutines, but if you are
+sync API.
+If you are calling a large number of coroutines (or merely want to squeeze out
-calling a larger number (or merely want to squeeze every second of runtime savings
+every second of runtime savings possible), an
-possible), an [`aiohttp`](https://github.com/aio-libs/aiohttp) `ClientSession` can be used
+[`aiohttp`](https://github.com/aio-libs/aiohttp) `ClientSession` can be used for connection
-for connection pooling:
+pooling:

 ```python
 import asyncio